kparc/kcc/README.md

 * While all code blocks in this document are annotated, without exceptions, all of them fit on an average laptop screen, and remain very readable on mobiles.

-* Medium is the message, so we refer you to 𝒌 style presented in this document.
-Please send pull requests to help us improve it, and if you like the style, it is yours to have.
+* Medium is the message, so we refer to one of the many possible styles of 𝒌 style presented in this document.
+Please send pull requests to help us improve it, and if you like it, it is yours to have.

 #### bad form